-Budgeted cost: £12,338
+Budgeted cost: £17,338

-Activity Evidence that supports this approach Challenge number(s) addressed Employment of Thrive Lead , Thrive membership and Thrive training.
+Activity Evidence that supports this approach Challenge number(s) addressed Employment of Thrive Lead, thrive membership and Thrive training.
 There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life.
 "Giving time to teach children how to selfmanage their emotions and cognitive elements of learning, can lead to enhanced progress of around 4 months across a year".
 EEF_Social_and_Emotional_Learning .pdf(educationendowmentfoundation) 1, 2 Pupil progress tracking and meetings Results in 2023 were in line or above the National.
 We have found that professional conversations around robust data and actions have been beneficial for all children.
 1, 2 We have decided to continue to hold pupil premium and an additional SEND progress meetings termly with Head Teacher and Teaching Teams to track progress in reading, writing and maths.
 These meeting ensure children are making good progress across all areas and strategies can be adapted as necessary.
 Allocation of £100 per pupil premium child for extra-curricular activities, key text, educational visits, and uniform.
 Families eligible for pupil premium do not always notify the school of their status.
 This incentive ensures more children and families can access a contribution towards school costs.
 In addition, this will be extended to families struggling with the financial crisis.
-1, 2 and 3 To provide forest school experiences to support the children's mental and emotional wellbeing.
+1, 2 and 3 Identified children to match be match funded for wrap around care Support for families where we match fund children to attend breakfast club and after school club.
+This to be reviewed termly.
+1 and 2 To provide forest school experiences to support the children's mental and emotional wellbeing.
 Pupil Voice and Parent Voice indicates children love learning outdoors and developing core Forest School skills.
 All children receive this experience in EYFS / Y1 / Y2.
 2 and 3 Positive behaviour systems We have an array of positive behaviour systems in place including Good to be green behaviour system, Kindness Award, Thrive Ambassadors, Reading Ambassadors, Times Table Ambassadors, Number Bond Ambassadors, the Learning Power Cup, Head Teacher Awards, Top Table and Magnificent Manners Awards and Play Leaders.
 All these boost self-esteem and self-worth.
-"Supporting the attainment of disadvantaged pupils 2015) states the obvious fact that 1, 2 & 3 children must be in school before they can access their learning.
+"Supporting the attainment of disadvantaged pupils 2015) states the obvious fact that children must be in school before they can 1, 2 & 3 access their learning.
 In addition, they need to demonstrate learning behaviours to make progress.